zhuzhich/SP/projects/ILshape/readme.txt

 This code trys to implement integer L-shape method to solve stochastic grouping problem in multi-component system.
-Which is the algorithm 2 in paper: xxxxxxxxx
+Which is the Algorithm 2 in paper: xxxxxxxxx

 Code author: Zhicheng Zhu
-Email: zzhu3@lamar.edu, Zhich.zhu@gmail.com
+Email: zzhu3@lamar.edu, zhich.zhu@gmail.com
+Last Update: 03/21/2018

 Code structure:
 ===============